 But it’s his meditative travelogue through the Norfolk and Suffolk landscape that has really left its mark in East Anglia.
 Part fiction, part history, part travel meditation suffused with a large slice of romantic melancholia and littered with enigmatic photographs, the Rings of Saturn is a cult classic.

-“It’s a book that has got a very peculiar readership and fan base, because there’s lots of Sebald fans out there,” says Dr Nick Warr, co-curated this homage to Sebald.
+“It’s a book that has got a very peculiar readership and fan base, because there’s lots of Sebald fans out there,” says Dr Nick Warr, who co-curated this homage to Sebald.
 “So it’s odd that it’s held in such high esteem academically and internationally because it’s a kind of a local book, it’s by a local author, and yet he’s a very strange local author.”

 Warr is co-editor of Shadows of Reality: A Catalogue of WG Sebald’s Photographic Material (Norwich: Boiler House Press, 2019) and the Curator of Photographic Collections at the UEA, which holds many of Sebald’s photographs.